What The Rule Actually Says

 This version is stricter than the typical expat blog list.
 We are not ranking countries by hype.
 We are ranking them by how realistic the official route looks for a normal long-stay move, how heavy the requirements are, and how much uncertainty remains after you read the government rules.

-For this guide, an easy visa is not simply a famous visa.
+Here, an easy visa is not simply a famous visa.
 We looked at four practical questions: how hard it is to qualify, how costly the route is, how clear the official rules are, and whether the route looks sustainable for normal expat life rather than a very narrow investor or celebrity profile.
 That means a structured visa can rank well even if it is not cheap, while a low-barrier route can rank lower if long-term predictability is weaker.

 | Rank | Country | How we frame it | Best For | Main caveat |